Here is a list of what I request on shearing day in order to make life easier for you, me, and most importantly: your

 - Have the sheep in a small pen that will be close to where I’ll be shearing.
 The size of the pen can make your life (or the life of whoever is catching sheep) much easier.
 The smaller the better.
-You’ve got it about right when the sheep are squeezed in shoulder to shoulder and don’t have much room to move around.
+You’ve got it right when the sheep are squeezed in shoulder to shoulder and don’t have much room to move around.

-- Some sort of sheltered area that has clean, COMPLETELY LEVEL ground for my stand.
+- Some sort of sheltered area that has clean, COMPLETELY LEVEL floor for my stand.
 This generally means a barn or garage with a concrete or wood floor.
 (Not dirt, and not manure.
-If all you have is dirt, at least lay down a tarp in the shearing area that is a minimum of 15 ft. x 15 ft.)
-My stand holds my motor and back aid about 8-9 feet above the ground, and it will teeter and possibly fall unless on absolutely level ground.
+If all you have is dirt, laying down a tarp in the shearing area can work.)
+My stand holds my motor about 8-9 feet above the ground, and it will teeter and possibly fall unless on absolutely level ground.
 If you have no building to shear in, an EZ-UP pop-up shelter on top of a large tarp can work on days where weather is nice.

 - I am not a veterinarian, so I cannot administer vaccines for you.
 If you plan on vaccinating or drenching on shearing day, please have extra help available and let me know ahead of time so we can plan the workflow accordingly (you will need another set of hands on deck to hold the animal once it has been shorn should you choose to take care of any vaccinations that day).

 - Payment in cash only please!

 I’ve done full days of work and been burned when it comes time for payment (I’ve also had to chase down people whose checks have bounced), so this policy is now non-negotiable.

 One final note: Price estimates given before showing up for a job can only factor in the details you give me up front.
 The following things will incur higher fees upon writing your invoice: